DylCur/School-Work/Maths/Angles in Parallel Lines.md

 # 1

 a) $53\degree$
-b) Vertically challenged angles are the same
+b) Vertically opposite angles are the same
 c) $53\degree$
 d) Alternate angles are equal